Joe Burrow Protector Bengals' La'el Collins Gets Brutal Update After Scary Injury

 Collins has been in the league since 2015.
 He made his debut in Dallas with the Cowboys and played with them through the 2021 campaign.
 He emerged as a steady offensive lineman and played a pivotal role for Dallas.
 La’el Collins has continued to find success with the Bengals this season.

-And his importantance to the team should not be overlooked given Cincinnati’s previous offensive line struggles.
+And his importance to the team should not be overlooked given Cincinnati’s previous offensive line struggles.

 Joe Burrow was sacked far too many times last year despite having an all-around strong season.
 The addition of La’el Collins provided extra protection for the Bengals’ franchise quarterback.
 And Joe Burrow, who’s in the midst of an MVP caliber 2022 campaign, has reaped the benefits.